freshlybakedcode/memory-game/README.md

 ## Memory game in JS

 ### What is this?
-Just a card-matching memory game built in JavaScript
+A card-matching memory game built in JavaScript with some nice CSS3.

 ### How to use
 * Clone